 The best way to get started is by watching some fly tying videos.
 The best fly tying videos have great visuals and clear, straightforward instructions, and will walk you step by step through the fly tying process.

-We’d recommend buying a complete fly tying kit, as it will have all the materials and tools you need to make most flies from scratch.
+We’d recommend buying a fly tying tools kit, as it will have all the materials and tools you need to make most flies from scratch.
 You can also buy your materials and tools separately, but it works out more expensive this way.

 Here’s a video tutorial for fly tying the Elk Hair Caddis.
 Watch it a couple of times through, and you’ll be ready to have a go yourself!